sohonetlabs/sizefs/README.md

     out> aabbc

-Files can also be added to SizeFS using sfs.create:
+Files can also be added to SizeFS without reading their contents using sfs.create():

     sfs.mkdir('/folder', None)
     sfs.create('/folder/5B', None)